AbdullahFaruk/cuc_jav_webdriver/README.md

 This will update the dependency versions in the parent POM.

+##Installations##

+For Java 1.8 see the Oracle [download](http://www.oracle.com/technetwork/java/javase/downloads/index.html) page.
+Be sure to install the **JDK**, *not* Java SE.

+For Eclipse see the Eclipse [download](http://www.eclipse.org/downloads/) page.
+Recommendation is to install **Eclipse IDE for Java Developers**.

+See the Caveats section for Google chromedriver installation (not required).

+Maven dependencies are installed via the pom.xml file.
+This is discussed next.

 ##Eclipse##

-If using Eclipse, make sure that the Maven [M2e](http://www.eclipse.org/m2e/) plugin is installed.
+The Eclipse IDE is recommended.
+Make sure that the Maven [M2e](http://www.eclipse.org/m2e/) plugin is installed.
 Then "Import > Maven > Existing project into workspace..." and select your pom.xml.

 M2e will automatically manage your dependencies and download them as required.

 [IntelliJ](https://www.jetbrains.com/idea/) is an alternative to Eclipse.
+Details are not covered here.

 ##Hello World##